-Every student in Ontario is required to remain in secondary school until they reach the age of eighteen or obtain an Ontario Secondary School Diploma (OSSD).
+Every student in Ontario is required to remain in secondary school until they reach the age of eighteen or obtain the Ontario Secondary School Diploma (OSSD).
 Virtual High School aims to provide each student with the opportunity to achieve success according to the student's own interests, abilities and goals.
-By providing a quality online education within the student's greater educational community, Virtual High School can offer the student more choice.
-While we may have changed the form of the traditional physical school in which this mission is carried out, we have not changed the provision of providing quality education to the student.
-Virtual High School extends into the actual home of the student, where we provide all of the essential components necessary for a quality education.
+By providing a quality online education within the student's greater educational community, Virtual High School can offer the student more choice in their educational endeavours.
+While VHS may have changed the form of the school in which this mission is carried out, we have not changed the provision of providing quality education to the student.

 4.1 Student - Teacher Interaction

-The student can interact in meaningful ways with his or her VHS teacher from anywhere in the world as long as they have an internet connection.
-A host of communication tools and procedures have been developed by Brightspace in order to facilitate this essential communication component of a quality education.
+The student from anywhere in the world can interact in meaningful ways with his or her VHS teacher as long as they have an internet connection.
+A host of communication tools and procedures have been developed by Desire2Learn in order to facilitate this essential communication component of a quality education.
 These include email, threaded discussions, ePortfolio, assignment DropBox feedback, and testing feedback.
-A VHS student has many ways of communicating with the teacher and the teacher has many ways of communicating information and ideas back to the student.
+A VHS student has many ways of communicating with their teacher and the teacher has many options to communicate information and ideas back to the student.

 4.2 Student - Student Interaction

-A host of communication tools and procedures have been developed by Brightspace to facilitate the essential component of student – student of a quality education, student – student interaction.
+A host of communication tools and procedures have been developed by Desire2Learn within the Brightspace learning management system to facilitate the essential component of student – student of a quality education, student – student interaction.
 A student has many ways of communicating with other students in his or her course.
 These include email, chat, instant messaging, sharing ePortfolio files and threaded discussions.
 Students may also conveniently interact with active students back through time.

 4.3 Student - Administration Interaction

-With multiple tools at their disposal, the Virtual High School Principal and his administration may intervene early in managing attendance, proper conduct, and other problems within the various courses.
+With multiple tools at their disposal, the VHS Principal and his administration may intervene early in managing attendance, proper conduct, and other problems within the various courses.
 The goal is to ensure that the technology does not become a deterrent to effective learning.
 Prompt and early intervention solves small problems before they become impediments to the learning process.
-The student has quick and easy access to the Virtual High School Principal and other staff via email, phone and instant messaging.
+The student has quick and easy access to the Principal and other staff via the website Contact Us page.

 4.4 Student - Resources Interaction

-The student has access to quality online courses and can easily view resources provided by the teacher to enhance their learning experience.
-The student will also have access to both career information, which is being built into every course to meet with Ministry expectations of the curriculum, as well as more general career information provided on an 'as-needed' basis.
+The student has access to quality online courses and can easily view resources to enhance their learning experience.
+The student will also have access to both career information, which is being built into every course to meet with Ministry Program Consideration expectations, as well as more general career information provided on an 'as-needed' basis.